SirPlease/Apex/README.md

 - - - -
 ### Server Admins! ###

-**DISCLAIMER: Using the plugins provided with the download in other configs is at your own Risk as they're designed around ZoneMod and are likely to be unstable in other configs or general usage.**
+**DISCLAIMER: Using the plugins provided with the download in other configs is at your own Risk as they're designed around Apex and are likely to be unstable in other configs or general usage.**

 * Requirements:
   * Clean Servers: